JakubFranek/Nexys-A7-Lab/docs/tool_limitations.md

   - since it takes time before VHDL-LS releases are merged into Teros HDL, it might be possible to install VDHL-LS VS Code extension separately and disable VHDL-LS in Teros HDL

 ## VSG
-- PSL statements are only minimally supported
+- PSL statements are only minimally supported (they are not linted or checked, but no false errors are reported either)

 ## VUnit
 - PSL vunits are not supported